aaroncaraway/aaroncaraway.github.io/_pages/projects/UWD.md

 4. update the input fields css
 5. Get this to show up when we hit `/`

+### 265. Posting Data to Mailchimp's Servers via their API

+GOAL: go to mailchimp.com and see subscriber

+- JSON.stringify(data
+- Replace the X in the url
+- check curl request for the url
+- const options including method
+- auth: "sldkfjsdlfkj:myApiKey"
+- console.log JSON.parse
+- request.write(request )

 ## Section 21: Git, Github and Version Control

 ## Section 22: EJS